civigio/h4daq_oscilloscope/README.md

   -Write the number on a new line of the runs.txt file

 PLEASE BEAR IN MIND: in the runs.txt file, the numbers indicate the first "package" of waveforms of each spill (eg. if runs.txt is 0 4 8 this means spill1->files from 0 to 3, spill2->files from 4 to 7...)

+TO SEND OUT TRIGGER SIGNAL FROM OSCILLOSCOPE FROM THE AUX PORT: go to Utilities->Utilities setup->Aux output and press "Trigger Out" in the "Use Auxiliary Output For" window